 Film - Live Action

 - Pride and Prejudice (2005): When Miss Darcy meets Elizabeth for the first time at Pemberley, she gives her and her brother Mr Darcy a knowing look.
 It's implied that Miss Darcy knows that he's in love with her, and wonders what Elizabeth's feelings are.

 - The Newman / Redford classic The Sting has each con man arriving in Chicago casually flick his nose with his right index finger to signal that he's "in" on the plan to fleece Doyle Lonnegan.

 - True Lies features maverick agent Harry Tasker piloting a Harrier jet.
 His daughter is clinging to the nose cone (an improvised rescue) while the Big Bad stands on one wing with a pointed firearm.
 Harry rolls his eyes to his right as a signal to his daughter that he's going to roll the jet.
 The girl is ready for this move, and doesn't fall off; the Big Bad misses the signal and topples off the edge.

-- X-Men: First Class: Charles Xavier and Erik Lehnsherr exchange numerous glances throughout the movie, which are indicative of their closeness.
+- Charles Xavier and Erik Lehnsherr exchange numerous glances throughout the movie, which are indicative of their closeness.

 - X-Men: Days of Future Past:

 - Kitty Pryde and Bobby Drake share one as they cross paths during their battle against the Sentinels, and this may allude to them being in a relationship.

 - Mystique, disguised as a colonel, winks at Alex in a reassuring manner which says, "Don't worry, I'll get you out of this."
 Alex is unaware that the colonel is his former friend, though, so the wink confuses him.